 - Paid parking – Blue and white markings: When there are blue and white markings on the sidewalk, you will need to pay for that spot.
 It costs about 6 ILS to park on the street.
 Check the sign located near the parking area.
 It will tell you if you need to pay in the evening, too.
 Parking is usually free in the evening but never count on it.
-Read further to learn about the paying process.
+Read further to learn about the payment process.

 - Prohibited parking – Red and white markings: DO NOT park next to a sidewalk marked in red and white stripes.
-It is forbidden and will most likely end with a traffic ticket and a hefty fine.
+It is forbidden and will likely end with a traffic ticket and a hefty fine.

-- Reserved for public transportation – Red and yellow marking: This marking is also a place where you CANNOT park.
+- Reserved for public transportation – Red and yellow marking: This marking is also a place where you cannot park.
 It is where buses, taxis, and other forms of public transportation need to stop.
 If you park here, it will interfere with public order and end with a fine.

 No matter where you park, make sure to look around, see the sidewalk markings and read the signs nearby.
-Signs can tell you the parking duration, at what hours do you need to pay, and if the parking spaces are only for city residents.
+Signs can tell you the parking duration, at what hours you need to pay, and if the parking spaces are only for city residents.